craigbcole/prompt-library/README.md

 # Prompt Library for Imagine

-A free, private Chrome/Brave extension that automatically saves every prompt and generation from Grok Imagine.
+A free, private Chrome/Brave extension for saving prompts from Grok Imagine.

 ### Features
 - Click any generated image → “Save to Prompt Library”